Aletsch Glacier Hike

 Kapelle Maria zum Schnee in Bettmeralp

-What clothing and equipment should i bring to do the Aletsch Glacier Hike?
+What to Bring on the Aletsch Glacier Hike?

 To ensure a safer and more comfortable journey in this mid-altitude mountain hike with some gravel sections, certain specific equipment is indispensable, especially if you’re staying overnight or doing it on a cold day: